 5. C- Old yet popular

-C is a structured programming language, and any programs written on it are efficient, fast and easy to understand.
+C is a structured language and also one of the top trending programming languages.
+Any programs written on it are efficient, fast and easy to understand.
 It is case-sensitive, can work on enterprise applications, games, graphics and any application requiring calculations, and has a rich library.
 C combines the features of high and low-level languages making it useful for drivers and kernels.

 Writing embedded software, firmware, implementing different OS operations, designing network devices, computer or mobile games and much more can be done by using C. Whereas, in the case of jobs, Google, Facebook, Microsoft, Apple and a multitude of other big or small companies are constantly looking for developers having expertise in C.

 This online course helps you in learning the basics of C programming language covering all its aspects for free!

 Graydon Hoare at Mozilla Research designed Rust with the several contributions of Dave Herman, B. Eicha and others.
 Its first stable version was released on May 15, 2015.
 Rust is a low-level programming language that is loved by the users.
 It is also one of the top trending programming languages currently.
 It is designed to be faster and more secure than C/C++.
 Rust is a memory safe, has great communities and is great at concurrent programming.
 Want to know more about Rust then you can visit rust-long.org.

 It may be a little tough for beginners to learn but once understood, it is all worth it.
 According to a survey done by StackOverflow in 2018, Rust resulted in well-paid jobs not only in the USA but globally.
 It is already being used by numerous companies like Amazon AWS, Dropbox, Sentry, PeerIQ, Doctolib, Doublify, and others.